 The Blind Welfare Allowance is a means-tested payment from the Health Service Executive (HSE) to people who are blind or visually impaired.
 The allowance is paid to eligible people from 18 years of age.

 You may qualify for Blind Welfare Allowance if you:

-- Are getting Blind Pension from the Department of Social Protection
+- Are getting Blind Pension from the Department of Employment Affairs and Social Protection

-- Are getting an income maintenance payment from the Department of Social Protection, or an equivalent type social security payment from another country, and have a certificate of visual impairment from an ophthalmologist
+- Are getting an income maintenance payment from the Department of Employment Affairs and Social Protection, or an equivalent type social security payment from another country, and have a certificate of visual impairment from an ophthalmologist

 - Have an income below the combined Blind Pension rate and Blind Welfare Allowance rate and have a certificate of visual impairment from an ophthalmic surgeon